-Kimberly joined the Maine Women’s Fund as a contracted Grants Coordinator in September 2013.
+Kimberly joined the staff of the Maine Women’s Fund as the Grants Director in 2017, having previously served as a contracted Grants Coordinator since 2013.
 She learned about the Maine Women’s Fund, and philanthropy, as a participant in the New Girls’ Network in 2002-2003.
 As a result of that experience, she became interested in philanthropy, and how funders and non-profits can best work together to achieve their missions and advance lasting change.
 In 2012, after nine years designing, developing, and managing grant programs at the Maine Health Access Foundation, she founded her own business, Transform.
 LLC, focused on advancing social change.

 Drawn to the power of change, the written word as well as art and craft, Kim is a philanthropic advisor, an advocate, a self-taught artist, and a graduate of Bates College and American University, Washington College of Law.
 As Artist + Principal at Transform.
 LLC, she pursues her interest in processes of transition and transformation from a number of different perspectives.
 In her sewn art work, her stitches highlight the change that comes about from the destruction of one thing and the birth of another.
 Her philanthropic advising is focused on similar goals – supporting change through Foundations and non-profit work that makes a real difference in people’s lives and truly advances the mission of the organization.